-- 1 What is a working space? - 2 Which working spaces should you select in the Color Settings dialog box? - 3 How can you preview how an image will appear in final output? - 4 How can you identify out-of-gamut colors?
+- 1 What is a working space? - Which working spaces should you select in the Color Settings dialog box? - How can you preview how an image will appear in final output? - How can you identify out-of-gamut colors?

-- 1 A working space is the color gamut within which Photoshop will adjust an image's colors. - 2 The working spaces should be appropriate for the final output you are targeting. - 3 To preview an image's final output, create a custom Proof Setup that uses a profile and settings that represent the final output, and then make sure View > Proof Colors is enabled and set to that setup. - 4 To identify out-of-gamut colors, choose View > Gamut Warning.
+- 1 A working space is the color gamut within which Photoshop will adjust an image's colors, and the color gamut that's assumed for images that don't have an embedded profile. - 2 The working spaces should be appropriate for the final output you are targeting. - 3 To preview an image's final output, create a custom Proof Setup that uses a profile and settings that represent the final output, and then make sure View > Proof Colors is enabled and set to that setup. - To identify out-of-gamut colors, choose View > Gamut Warning.